Elizabeth Freeman: Brom and Bett v. Ashley (1781)

-Inspired by these words, Bet sought the counsel of Theodore Sedgwick, a young abolition-minded lawyer, to help her sue for freedom in court.
+The day after, inspired by these words, Bet sought the counsel of Theodore Sedgwick, a young abolition-minded lawyer, to help her sue for freedom in court.
 According to Catherine Sedgwick's account, she told him: "I heard that paper read yesterday, that says, all men are created equal, and that every man has a right to freedom.
 I'm not a dumb critter; won't the law give me my freedom?"
 After much deliberation, Sedgwick accepted her case, as well as that of Brom, another of Ashley's slaves.
 It is to be considered, however, that Brom was added to the case to strengthen it as "women had such limited legal rights" during the 18th century.
 Sedgwick had not acted on the issues of slavery until he represented Freeman.

 Sedgwick enlisted the aid of Tapping Reeve, the founder of Litchfield Law School, one of America's earliest law schools, located in Litchfield, Connecticut.
 They were two of the top lawyers in Massachusetts, and Sedgwick later served as a US Senator.
 Arthur Zilversmit suggests the attorneys may have selected these plaintiffs to determine the status of slavery under the new state constitution.
 This meant that when Sedgwick took on the case, he hoped to find an answer to the question of constitutionality regarding slavery in Massachusetts through his representation of Freeman in court.
 Hence, Brom and Bett v.
 Ashley (1781) was a "test case".